maxforums/maxforums.org/saga.md

 2012-2020 (todo: expand this section, check dates).

-The rise of Facebook, Twitter, and other
+The rise of Facebook, Twitter, and other social media platforms meant that trends were shifting away from forums.
+Also Google and YouTube made it easier than ever to find 3D Studio Max learning resources... without having to actually talk to people. :P

 ## Sunset